openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/Software/README.md

 6. *Failed* - The `Software.Version` or the storage medium on which it is stored has failed.
 An event may be recorded with additional details.

+### Image Apply Time

+`xyz.openbmc_project.Software.ApplyTime` has a property called RequestedApplyTime that indicates when the newly applied software image will be activated.
+RequestedApplyTime is a D-Bus property that maps to the "ApplyTime" property in the Redfish UpdateService schema.
+Below are the currently supported values and the value can be supplied through HttpPushUriApplyTime object:

+1. *Immediate* - Indicating that the `Software.Version` needs to be activated immediately.
+2. *OnReset* - Indicating that the `Software.Version` needs to be activated on the next reset.

 ### Blocking State Transitions

 It is sometimes useful to block a system state transition while activations